- Diversity, Equity, and Inclusion

 What is the application submission deadline?

-All application materials should be submitted by December 15.
+For fall 2024, the CS PhD application deadline is December 15.
+All application materials should be submitted by December 15th.

 How should I submit my application?